John McSherry: Death

 The game was resumed the following day, with the Reds winning 4–1 over the Expos.
 Rich Rieker joined the umpiring crew as an emergency replacement at third base.

 An autopsy revealed that McSherry had suffered a massive heart attack, caused by severe coronary artery disease.
 He went into cardiac arrest when he collapsed during the game.
 McSherry dealt with health issues prior to this one, including leaving a few games due to dizziness and dehydration in the early 1990s.

 According to Richie Phillips, the head of the Major League Umpires Association, McSherry weighed closer to 380 lb than his listed weight of 328 lb and was particularly vulnerable to job-related stress.
-According to Phillips, at the request of the league, McSherry spent multiple offseasons attending weight-loss programs at Duke University, but once the season began, he habitually regained whatever weight he had lost.
-As far back as 1983, Joe Garagiola Sr. was quoted in The New York Times as saying "It looks like [McSherry is] getting all the meal money."
+Phillips recalled a moment when he was in the umpires' locker room talking with others and seeing McSherry "sitting by himself in a corner, putting on his shinguards, and he broke out in a huge sweat."
+According to Phillips, at the request of the league, McSherry spent multiple offseasons attending weight-loss programs at Duke University, but once the season began, he habitually regained whatever weight he had lost, made worse because he also had bad knees.
+As far back as 1983, Joe Garagiola was quoted in The New York Times as saying "It looks like [McSherry is] getting all the meal money."
 In 1984, Steve Wulf had written in Sports Illustrated that McSherry "makes your average sumo wrestler look like Freddie Patek."

-More than 1,000 people attended McSherry's funeral mass at St. Nicholas of Tolentine Church in the Bronx, the same church in which he was baptized.
+More than 1,000 people attended McSherry's funeral Mass at St. Nicholas of Tolentine Church in the Bronx, the same church in which he was baptized.
 About 200 people attended his burial at Gate of Heaven Cemetery in Valhalla, New York.

 Aftermath

-It was later revealed McSherry had a doctor's appointment for the day after his death; McSherry had been diagnosed with a cardiac arrhythmia.
+It was later revealed McSherry had a doctor's appointment scheduled for the day after his death; McSherry had been diagnosed with a cardiac arrhythmia.
 After the incident, Major League Baseball compelled its umpires to be more physically fit.
-NL umpire Eric Gregg, a friend of McSherry who was likely as heavy, made an effort to lose excess weight via exercise and diet, but resigned after the 1999 season in a dispute with MLB and subsequently died at age 55 due to a stroke in 2006.
+National League umpire Eric Gregg, a friend of McSherry, made an effort to lose excess weight via exercise and diet, but resigned after the 1999 season in a dispute with MLB and subsequently died at age 55 due to a stroke in 2006.

 The New York Mets honored McSherry's memory by embroidering "J.M.
 N.L.
 Umpire 10" in a home plate crossed by two baseball bats on the right sleeves of their 1996 game jerseys.
 In memory of McSherry, the Reds dedicated Riverfront Stadium's umpires' dressing room to him, and the National League retired his number 10.